 In rare cases, more severe side effects may occur, including:

-Very rarely, people who have the chickenpox vaccination can pass on the vaccine version of the virus to other people.
+Very rarely, people who receive the chickenpox vaccination can pass on the vaccine version of the virus to other people.

 Chickenpox is a highly contagious viral infection that commonly affects children.
 The body builds up immunity to the virus, so most people only experience chickenpox once in their lifetime.